JoseQuintas/sefazclass/readme.md

-boletoclass/ - boletos bancários

-pdfclass/ - class to harupdf using row/col, centimeters, pixels
+pdfclass/ - class to harupdf using row/col, milimeters, pixels

 rmchartclass/ - class to rmchart dll